MuhammadHamzaAmir/TailWIndUIKit-NavigationTesting/README.md

 ### JavaScript
 The script will be run in the browser.
 ### Installation Process
-On Terminal in the specified directory
+On Terminal in the specified directory, initialize npm and install npm and puppeteer by running these commands

 `npm init`